MJoergen/nexys4ddr/offloader/Episodes/ep06_-_ICMP/README.md

 ## Simulation
-Since our implementation checks the validity of the IP and ICMP checksums, our test bench must make sure that the pakets sent to the DUT contain the correct checksums too.
-The checkusm function is therefore copied to tb\_eth.vhd, where the same two-stage approach of generating packets is used, see line 220-229.
+Since our implementation checks the validity of the IP and ICMP checksums, our test bench must make sure that the packets sent to the DUT contain the correct checksums too.
+The checksum function is therefore copied to tb\_eth.vhd, where the same two-stage approach of generating packets is used, see line 220-229.